matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 }
 ```

-## The lifecycle of a bean
+### The lifecycle of a bean

 - As soon as bean is created post construct will be called.
-Initialize content of bean. `@PostConstruct`
+Initialize content of bean `@PostConstruct`.

 ```java
 @RestController